 The BCRC continues to advance the implementation of its Knowledge Dissemination and Technology Transfer Strategy, which is focused on converting applied research into effective tools that drive industry competitiveness.

-The extension website, www.beefresearch.ca, provides access to general information on research topics, fact sheets on in-progress and completed projects, and blog articles that help producers make informed decisions on implementing innovation into their production practices.
-The website also delivers BCRC-produced videos, webinars and other extension tools.
-During the second Cluster, cost-of-production decision making tools will be created, the website will be expanded to include fact sheets from other beef research funding organizations, and a greater emphasis will be placed on engaging researchers with industry.
+The website, www.beefresearch.ca, provides access to general information on research topics, summaries of in-progress and completed projects, and information that helps producers make informed decisions on implementing innovation into their production practices.
+The website delivers various BCRC-produced extension resources including articles, videos, webinars, and calculators.

 Communications from the BCRC can also be found through the CCA’s Action News, provincial cattle organizations’ newsletters, email updates and magazines, and through a regular research column that appears in Canadian Cattlemen magazine.

 Verified Beef ProductionTM program

 In addition to sponsoring research and technology development, the BCRC oversees and supports the beef industry’s on-farm food safety program, Verified Beef ProductionTM (VBP).

 VBP reports continued growth with increasing numbers of beef cattle operations trained each year.
 More than 18,200 beef operations across Canada are currently trained.
 This represents an estimated 72% of all Canadian beef production.
 In addition, more than 1,050 cattle operations have participated in the optional validation audit to become registered with the VBP program.